 What is my risk of infection?

 Research following outbreaks of rare but serious eye infections in the United States showed that serious infections occur most often in contact lens wearers who do not take proper care of their contact lenses and cases.
-(Cope JR, et al. Contact Lens Wearer Demographics and Risk Behaviors for Contact Lens-Related Eye Infections—United States, 2014.
+(Cope JR, et al. Contact Lens Wearer Demographics and Risk Behaviors for Contact Lens-Related Eye Infections—the United States, 2014.
 MMWR Morb Mortal Wkly Rep. 2015; 64(32):865-70.
 Available online.)

 Nearly one-third of contact lens wearers reported experiencing a contact lens-related red or painful eye that required a doctor’s visit.

 How can I reduce my risk of infection?

 You can significantly reduce your risk of infection by following good lens care and hygiene practices (below).
 Wear your contact lenses the number of hours recommended by your doctor and replace as prescribed.